Which Team Model Is Right for Outsourcing Your Software Development Project?

 There are two basic models for IT outsourcing:

-A dedicated development team operates as a separate entity from your internal team.
+A dedicated development team is a group of skilled software developers who work exclusively on a particular software project or set of tasks.
+The dedicated team operates as part of your in-house team and is 100% focused on your projects and strategic initiatives.
 The service provider has all the dedicated personnel required to help you complete tasks and projects over an extended period of time.

 A dedicated development team for hire is ideal for complex projects that: